processone/rtb/README.md

 is just a regular string with a special treatment of symbols `%`, `*`, `?`, `[` and `]`.

-### Current identifier
+### Current connection identifier

 The symbol '%' is replaced by the current identifier of the connection.
 For example, when the pattern of `username` parameter is `user%` and the value of `capacity` is 5, then the value of `username` will be evaluated into `user1` for first connection (i.e. the connection with identifier 1), `user2` for the second connection and `user5` for the last connection.
-Patterns with such identifier are supposed to be used as addressable identifiers of sessions.
+Patterns with such identifier are supposed to address a connection within which this pattern is evaluated.

 Example:
 ```yaml